Frequently Asked Questions

 In the first group, you should expect to share your anxiety story, explaining what type of anxiety you suffer from, how it has impacted your life, how long you’ve experienced it, and what you’re hoping for from the group.
 After members share, the psychotherapist will structure the group based on the issues that members share in common.
 On an ongoing basis, each member will start the group by sharing an anxiety experience (Example: “I noticed that my heart was racing as I tried to get on the bus and I decided to avoid it”) or question about anxiety (Example: “Can we talk more about perfectionism?”).
 The group leader will then facilitate the group based on the relevant topics for each member that week.

 Absolutely!
 You are welcome to work with one of our psychotherapists individually as well as in group therapy.
 In addition, professional healthcare providers, we respect the services provided by our colleagues, including psychiatrists, physicians, social workers, licensed counselors, and allied health professionals.
-We’re happy to collaborate with other members of your healthcare team and there is a section of our intake assessment that collects information about the other providers with whom you work.
+We’re happy to collaborate with other members of your healthcare team and there is a section of our intake consultation that collects information about the other providers with whom you work.

 Our clinicians are licensed psychotherapists.
 They have masters degrees and doctorate degrees in clinical or counseling psychology or social work.
 Training to become a licensed psychotherapist varies slightly by degree.
 All degrees require two to six years of graduate coursework; over 4,000 hours of supervised clinical work; passing national and state-based exams; and ongoing continuing education to maintain licensure.
 Many of our clinicians have post-graduate specialty training in anxiety and OCD treatment.